Inhabitants of Harbaburesti

 - Laughing Mad: Silviu often lapses into this, as "The Cellar Door" demonstrates.

 - Necessarily Evil: Olga claims that the Family is needed in order to curb the magical population, which she claims would have eventually corrupted and destroyed the human settlements long ago without the Dimir's help.
-She even claims that- despite their vocal dispproval of the family's work- the villagers of Harbaburesti are willing to look the other way and let them continue butchering if it means their safety (though its much more likely that the villagers are too scared of the Dimirs to oppose them).
-She even goes on a long diatribe about the necessity of their work in "A Necessary Evil."
+She even claims that - despite their vocal disapproval of the family's work - the villagers of Harbaburesti are willing to look the other way and let them continue butchering if it means their safety (though it's much more likely that the villagers are too scared of the Dimirs to oppose them).
+One of their missions (from which the following rant comes) is even called "A Necessary Evil"."You should be thanking us.
+We are helping, making things easier for all of you.
+Oh, it is so easy to call us evil, to call us monsters.
+But you cannot do anything about it: you will not, your leaders will not.
+You cannot wash your hands of us; you need us!
+Your world needs us to do what you cannot do!
+You need us!"

 - Nice Hat: Silviu might be a deranged butcher that has to constantly remind himself that people are not to be made into sausages, but he does have a very nice Jayne-Cobb-style hat!